-I’ve divided the page into three sections.
+I’ve divided the page into two sections.
 Click the link below to go straight to the section you’re most interested in, or have fun scrolling!
 And check back as I’ll be adding to this page regularly.

 - 52 Days to Your New Life Overseas

 - Panama Relocation Tours, and Jackie’s new guide Living in Panama as an Expat

 - Where Can I Live – a website to help you narrow down your choices

 Namecheap makes registering domains easy and affordable.
 You can choose among top-level domains like .com, .org and .net, or secondary and country domains.

 Siteground is my recommendation for shared hosting.
 They actually give you several features of managed WordPress hosting, but for shared hosting prices.

 For complete managed WordPress hosting, I recommend WP Engine.
 In addition to excellent hosting, they now also give you free access to WordPress themes from StudioPress, one of my two go-to theme designers.

 StudioPress offers more than just pretty themes.
 Some of the reasons for choosing them include: